minnibb/tp/docs/UserGuide.md

 - Group handles only **one category** at a time.
 - Values are case-insensitive (e.g., `Parent` = `parent`).
 - Contacts that don't match will be hidden.
+- Group by always operates on your full contact list, not just the currently displayed subset.
 </box>

 <box type="tip" seamless>